Can I get travel insurance if I have high blood pressure?

 High blood pressure comes with an increased risk of strokes, heart attacks, and aneurysms.
 So insurers will want to know about the condition so they can assess the risk of a claim accurately.

-If you don’t tell your insurer, then it may refuse to payout if you make a claim related to the condition or it could even void your policy altogether.
+If you don’t tell your insurer, then any claims you make relating to your condition could be rejected, and your policy could be completely voided.

 This could leave you facing significant out-of-pocket expenses for treatment that could have been covered if you had declared your condition before buying.